antonovvk/SharpVoronoiLib/README.md

 `FortuneSite.Cell` contains the edges that enclose the site (order is not guaranteed).
 `FortuneSite.ClockwiseCell` (on-demand) contains these edges sorted clockwise (first edge order is not guaranteed).
 `FortuneSite.Neighbors` contains the site's neighbors (in the Delaunay Triangulation), that is, sites across its edges.
-`FortuneSite.Points` (on-demand) contains points of the cell, that is, edge end points.
+`FortuneSite.Points` (on-demand) contains points of the cell, that is, edge end points / edge nodes.
 `FortuneSite.ClockwisePoints` (on-demand) contains these points sorted clockwise.

 # Credits